srfoster/books/frontend/public/textbooks/education_systems/raw.md

   - Rote memorization findings?
 * Standardization efforts widely criticized, but for the wrong reasons
   - Tests presuppose (and define) which skills are important.
 (Not reading books, e.g.)
+  - Reading and writing at length are relegated to college
 * Learning => Effort => Discomfort/Suffering => Need to obtain consent => Informed consent => Learning.
 Uh oh...
 * Factory model
 * Tyranny of Subjects